Georgia national rugby union team

-Rugby is one of the most popular sports in Georgia.
-The national team qualified for the Rugby World Cup five times, first in 2003 – playing against rugby powers such as England and South Africa.
+Rugby is one of the most popular sports in Georgia, with many similarities to the ancient Georgian folk-sport of Lelo burti, from which the national team derives its nickname.
+The national team qualified for the Rugby World Cup six times, first in 2003 – playing against rugby powers such as England and South Africa.
 The Lelos won their first ever World Cup match in 2007, when they beat Namibia 30–0.
 Since 2013, Georgia has hosted the World Rugby Tbilisi Cup.